benarnav/benarnav.github.io/posts/bytephase.md

 ## tl;dr

-I was implementing an LLM from scratch using only research papers and was frustrated by the slow performance of my Python tokenizer, so I built one in C. `bytephase` is a high-performance [byte-pair tokenizer](https://github.com/benarnav/bytephase){:target="_blank" rel="noopener"} that uses a hybrid architecture with a Python API and C extensions for core operations.
+I was implementing an LLM from scratch using only research papers and was frustrated by the slow performance of my pure Python tokenizer, so I built one in C. `bytephase` is a high-performance [byte-pair tokenizer](https://github.com/benarnav/bytephase){:target="_blank" rel="noopener"} that uses a hybrid architecture with a Python API and C extensions for core operations.

 It uses a trie-based encoding approach to achieve tokenization speeds of 2.41M tokens/sec, significantly outperforming many existing solutions.
 Training the tokenizer is over 3,000 times faster compared to a reference Python implementation by [Andrej Karpathy](https://github.com/karpathy/minbpe){:target="_blank" rel="noopener"}.
-This project demonstrates my ability to optimize critical ML pipeline components and implement novel solutions based on academic papers.
-The development process provided deep insights into low-level LLM operations, demonstrating expertise in both theoretical and practical aspects of AI system optimization.
+It's the code is [available here](https://github.com/benarnav/bytephase), and you're welcome to use `bytephase` for your own LLM or NLP needs.

 ## Background

 Byte-pair encoding (BPE) is a crucial component in modern natural language processing, particularly for training large language models.
 It was popularized by [Sennrich et al.](https://arxiv.org/pdf/1508.07909){:target="_blank" rel="noopener"} and further adapted to merge at the byte level in the [GPT-2 paper](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf){:target="_blank" rel="noopener"}: *Language Models are Unsupervised Multitask Learners*.
-This algorithm is used to train some of the most popular LLMs, making it a fundamental building block in AI language understanding.
+This algorithm is widely used to train some of the most popular LLMs, making it a fundamental building block in AI language understanding.

-As part of a project to implement GPT-2 from scratch using only research papers as reference, I identified the need for a tokenizer that could efficiently handle large datasets quickly without sacrificing flexibility.
-While my initial Python implementation worked and satisfied the requirements in the paper, it was painfully slow.
-I had learned how the algorithm worked, but if I ever wanted to train my LLM, I was staring down a major bottleneck before I even started building any of the model architecture.
+As part of a project to implement GPT-2 from scratch using only research papers as reference, my first step was to build the tokenizer.
+I built a pure Python version and it was painfully slow.
+I understood the algorithm, but if I ever wanted to attempt training my LLM implementation, I needed a more efficient implementation.
+And this wasn't a problem that would be solved by throwing compute at it.

+I settled on optimizing the tokenizer so it could efficiently handle large datasets quickly without sacrificing flexibility.
 Enter: The C Programming Language.
 It was the first language I learned and I've always been fond of it, despite the critics, and it would be simple to integrate into the rest of my Python codebase.
+By the time I was done I truly appreciated all you get for free in Python, and all that has to be implemented in C to provide that functionality.

 ## The Algorithm